zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 We will not transfer your personal information to any company, organization, or individual, except in the following cases:

 1. Transfer with explicit consent: After obtaining your explicit consent, we will transfer your personal information to other parties;
-2. In the case of a merger, acquisition, or bankruptcy liquidation of OneClick service providers, or other circumstances involving a merger, acquisition, or bankruptcy liquidation, if personal information transfer is involved, we will require the new company or organization holding your personal information to continue to be bound by this policy.
+2. In the case of a merger, acquisition, or bankruptcy liquidation of SnapAction service providers, or other circumstances involving a merger, acquisition, or bankruptcy liquidation, if personal information transfer is involved, we will require the new company or organization holding your personal information to continue to be bound by this policy.
 Otherwise, we will require the company, organization, or individual to re-seek your authorization and consent.

 **4.3 Public Disclosure**

 We will only publicly disclose your personal information under the following circumstances:

 1. Public disclosure with explicit consent: After obtaining your explicit consent, we may publicly disclose your personal information;
-2. If we determine that you have violated laws and regulations or seriously violated the relevant agreement rules of OneClick, or to protect the legitimate rights and interests of OneClick and its affiliated companies, users, or the public from infringement, we may disclose your personal information, including the relevant violations and the measures taken by OneClick against you, in accordance with laws and regulations or the relevant agreement rules of OneClick after obtaining your consent.
+2. If we determine that you have violated laws and regulations or seriously violated the relevant agreement rules of SnapAction, or to protect the legitimate rights and interests of SnapAction and its affiliated companies, users, or the public from infringement, we may disclose your personal information, including the relevant violations and the measures taken by SnapAction against you, in accordance with laws and regulations or the relevant agreement rules of SnapAction after obtaining your consent.

 **4.4 Exceptions to obtaining authorization consent for sharing, transferring, and publicly disclosing personal information**